vohi/minicoin/README.md

 This will download the virtual machine image if needed, boot up the machine, and run provisioning actions.

+*Warning:* Note that running

+`$ vagrant up`

+without any machine names will bring up all machines, which involves downloading several dozen GB of base boxes.
+You probably don't want that.

 * Stopping all Windows machine

 `$ vagrant halt windows7 windows81 windows10`